 This extensive scope also demonstrates how § 5103.1 is ripe for abuse.

 Even if some judges might grant or deny permission to take photographs without regard to the requestor's viewpoint, the statute vests censorial power in the hands of hundreds of different individuals across the Commonwealth.
 It requires no leap of imagination to envision an official granting photography permission to a journalist who wants to write a glowing profile, but not to a journalist who wants to document perceived injustices.
-That risk of censorship is, by itself, enough to do harm: the "mere existence of the licensor's unfettered discretion, coupled with the power of prior restraint, intimidates parties into censoring their own speech, even if the discretion and power are never actually abused."
+That risk of censorship is, by itself, enough to inflict the type harm against which the First Amendment protects: the "mere existence of the licensor's unfettered discretion, coupled with the power of prior restraint, intimidates parties into censoring their own speech, even if the discretion and power are never actually abused."
 City of Lakewood, 486 U.S. at 757.